Shikken

 The shikken (執権) was a senior government post held by members of the Hōjō clan, officially a regent of the shogunate.
 From 1199 to 1333, during the Kamakura period, the shikken served as the head of the bakufu (shogun's government).
 This era was referred to as Regent Rule (執権政治, Shikken Seiji).

-During roughly the first half of that period, the shikken was the de facto military dictator of Japan (excluding the independent Northern Fujiwara).
+During roughly the first half of that period, the shikken was the de facto military dictator of Japan.
 In 1256 the title of shikken was relegated to the second in command of the Tokusō (a separate rank also monopolized by the Hojō clan).
 By the Muromachi period (1333–1573) the position, though not abolished, had lost much of its power and was no longer considered as one of the top ranks.
 The position was abolished after the Muromachi period.

 Etymology

 The word shikken is the on'yomi reading of the combination of the two kanji characters 執 and 権, meaning "to hold (something in the hand, or a service or ceremony); to administer" and "power, authority" respectively.
 Therefore, the word literally means "to hold power/authority".